amirweiss15/academic-kickstart/content/home/teaching.md

 •	2017 – Present – Teaching assistant in the course “Communication Systems”, an undergraduate course in the International Program of Electrical Engineering, Faculty of Engineering, Tel-Aviv University.

-•	Present - Teaching assistant in the course “Random Processes”, a graduate-level course in the Faculty of Engineering, Tel -Aviv University.
+•	Present - Teaching assistant in the course “Random Processes”, a graduate-level course in the Faculty of Engineering, Tel-Aviv University.

 •	2013 - Present – Teaching assistant in the course “Introduction to Statistical Signal Processing”, an undergraduate and graduate-level course in Electrical Engineering, Faculty of Engineering, Tel-Aviv University.